-1. Male meat (wethers) and female meat (doe) goats are allowed to show in the meat goat show.
+- 1. Male meat (wethers) and female meat (doe) goats are allowed to show in the meat goat show. - 2.
+Any animal exhibiting cryptorchid characteristics (testicle and/or castration scar tissue) will be disqualified. - 3.
+Weight: Meat goats shown in the market class must weigh a minimum of 50 pounds and can be any breed or combination of goat breeds.
+No maximum weight.
+Meat goats weighing under 50 lbs will be entered in the prospect class

-- 2. Any animal exhibiting cryptorchid characteristics (testicle and/or castration scar tissue) will be disqualified. - 3.
-Weight: Meat goats shown must weigh a minimum of 50 pounds and can be any breed or combination of goat breeds.
-No maximum weight. - 4.
-Minimum weight to sell a meat goat at the Premium Auction is 50 pounds and Carcass Show is 75 pounds. - 5.
-Market Goat classes will be split by weight into a minimum of 3 divisions at the discretion of the superintendents. - 6.
-Prospect Market Goats are any goats that weight less than 50 pounds. - 7.
-Identification: All meat goats must have been identified in the member's or family's name with approved 4-H ear tags within the county tagging dates. - 8.
-Shearing: All market meat goats must be "slick shorn" with an equal amount of hair, above the knee and hock (head and belly excluded) prior to check-in time.
-A maximum of 0.4 inch of hair is permitted.
-Hair on the tail switch is permitted. - 9.
-All Meat Goats will be eligible for the Premium Auction.
-If sold through the premium auction, the animal may be taken home, selected for the carcass or on the floor truck.
+- 4. The minimum weight to sell a meat goat at the Premium Auction is 50 pounds.
+If sold through the premium auction, the animal may be taken home, selected for the carcass contest, or placed on the floor truck. - 5.
+The minimum weight to participate in the Carcass Show is 75 pounds - 6.
+Shearing: At the time of health check-in, all meat goats must be "slick shorn" with uniform hair length not to exceed 3/8" inch from the knee and hock joints up before arrival on grounds.
+Hair on the tail switch is permitted.